NGG-Group-CS320/Database/README.md

 # Database
+Tutorials
-http://sqlitebrowser.org its SQLite but you can insert small databases to practice basic SQL
+* http://sqlitebrowser.org its SQLite but you can insert small databases to practice basic SQL
-Here is a file you can practice with: https://drive.google.com/file/d/0ByIak094YnTPMm9RbXB2ckhNWGc/view?usp=sharing Also basic python tutorial that I personally used to begin learning it: s Python 3: https://learnxinyminutes.com/docs/python3/
+* Here is a file you can practice with: https://drive.google.com/file/d/0ByIak094YnTPMm9RbXB2ckhNWGc/view?usp=sharing
+* Also basic python tutorial that I personally used to begin learning it: s Python 3: https://learnxinyminutes.com/docs/python3/

 Old Info you gotta know to connect